ProcStack/procstack.github.io/docs/AIDev/aiNotes.htm.md

 It all comes down to BOOOOIIIIIDDDDSSSSSS instead of Adam, baby!

+Because, what is Adam?
+It's a direction to move in a field of numbers, with momentum and a learning rate.

+   Yet...
+That's just a simple Boid, now isn't it?

+   Just without a few of the more advanced rules, which make boids feel so alive!

-Tiny Brains running around in hyperdimensional space like little buggers running around avoiding each other.
+Having some Tiny Brains running around in hyperdimensional space like little buggers running around avoiding each other.

    Because if they collide, double activation happens when it may not be desired.